Frank Bennett (occultist): Career

-Throughout the years of the First World War Bennett sought to grow the O.T.O. and the A.’.
-A.’. in Australia, holding regular lectures which he advertised in newspapers.
-He corresponded regularly with Crowley and Frater Achad (Charles Stansfeld Jones) who supervised his studies in the A.’.
-A.’.
-It was as a Neophyte under Achad’s mentorship that he adopted the name "Progradior" – which would become the best known of his magical names.
+Throughout the years of the First World War Bennett sought to grow O.T.O. and A∴A∴ in Australia, holding regular lectures which he advertised in newspapers.
+He corresponded regularly with Crowley and Frater Achad (Charles Stansfeld Jones) who supervised his studies in the A∴A∴ It was as a Neophyte under Achad’s mentorship that he adopted the name "Progradior" – which would become the best known of his magical names.

 In July 1921, Bennett traveled to the recently founded Abbey of Thelema in Cefalù where he began personal studies under Crowley.
 There he joined a small number of Thelemic luminaries including Leah Hirsig, Cecil Frederick Russell, Jane Wolfe, and others.
 Crowley was greatly impressed with Bennett’s enthusiasm and aptitude, and specifically rewrote an initiatory text: Liber Samekh, a ritual for attaining the Knowledge and Conversation of the Holy Guardian Angel, for Bennett to use during a magical retreat ("magical retirement.")
 Frank Bennett kept a detailed account of his experiences during this retreat which has since been published as The Magical Record of Frater Progradior.

 Crowley was immensely impressed with Bennett’s achievements, and came to consider him a star pupil.
-He formally admitted Bennett to the Ninth Degree of the O.T.O. and officially appointed him as his "Viceroy in Australasia."
-Crowley also advanced Bennett rapidly through the grades of the A.’.
-A.’., with Bennett taking the Oath of an Adeptus Minor in October 1921.
+He formally admitted Bennett to the Ninth Degree of O.T.O. and officially appointed him as his "Viceroy in Australasia."
+Crowley also advanced Bennett rapidly through the grades of the A∴A∴, with Bennett taking the Oath of an Adeptus Minor in October 1921.

 Personal life

 When Frank Bennett returned to Australia in December 1921 he was ill with malaria and had also acquired a heroin addiction.
 He also returned to domestic troubles: his wife was on the verge of leaving him, and when she did so his son, Frank Bennett Jr. sided with her, and never reconciled with his father.

 For a time Bennett lost contact with Crowley and the Thelemites, but eventually recommenced his correspondence with Crowley and his Scarlet Woman, Alostrael (Leah Hirsig) and renewed his attempts to spread Crowley’s teachings (the Law of Thelema).
-In 1924 a Sydney newspaper, Smith's Weekly, ran a series of scandalous exposés on Bennett and the O.T.O.
-Under pressure from family, and afraid of losing his job, Bennett withdrew from the public gaze, and the Sydney O.T.O. and A.’.
-A.’. groups – which had probably only ever attracted a tiny membership - appear to have dissolved.
+In 1924 a Sydney newspaper, Smith's Weekly, ran a series of scandalous exposés on Bennett and O.T.O.
+Under pressure from family, and afraid of losing his job, Bennett withdrew from the public gaze, and the Sydney O.T.O. and A∴A∴ groups – which had probably only ever attracted a tiny membership - appear to have dissolved.
 Following the closure of the Abbey of Thelema in Cefalù Aleister Crowley, Leah Hirsig and the other members of the small core group of Thelemites dispersed, and Frank Bennett slowly drifted out of contact with them.